bluetides-project/IO_Simulator/README.md

 # IO_Simulator
-OI_Simulator for the BlueTides Project
+OI_Simulator for the BlueTides Project using the bigfile library